mspass-team/mspass/docs/source/user_manual/database_concepts.rst

   invalid.
 More details about this idea can be found in the :ref:`Data Objects <data_object_design_concepts>` section.

-| *site. * The site collection is intended as a largely static table
+| *site*.
+The site collection is intended as a largely static table
   that can be used to
   `normalize <https://docs.mongodb.com/manual/core/data-model-design/>`__
   a wf collection.
 The name is (intentionally) identical to the CSS3.0